- By Jon Friedman

-I think Dylan, now 71, can teach us life lessons based on his mysterious genius and longevity.
+I think Dylan, now 71 [Editors: he’s 75 currently], can teach us life lessons based on his mysterious genius and longevity.
 Can you think of anybody in your field who has thrived for 50-plus years and is still going strong?
-Consider that Dylan is constantly on tour and on September 11 will release Tempest, his 35th studio album.
+Consider that Dylan is constantly on tour and on Sept.
+11 will release Tempest, his 35th studio album.

 What’s most impressive is that he has accomplished everything on his own terms.
 If anything, Dylan’s strict principles probably held him back at various times, such as when, at 21, he walked off The Ed Sullivan Show, the most popular television program of the day, because the producers wouldn’t let him sing the song he had chosen for his big night.
 Dylan could have benefited enormously from the supersonic push of that appearance.
 But he refused to betray his ideals — commercial incentives have never swayed him off course.